 (2) A transfer of a licence for an omnibus shall not be granted, unless and until the Minister is satisfied that no money or other consideration by way of premium or otherwise is to be paid or given for the transfer of the portion of the term of the licence that is unexpired.

-[Section 30 amended by No. 93 of 1979 s.
+[Section 30 amended: No. 93 of 1979 s.
 8; No. 54 of 1985 s.
 52.]

 31. Permits to operate licensed omnibus contrary to licence